-JACOB LAKE, AZ — Almost one month since the blaze began, containment has dropped for the Dragon Bravo Fire, which has ballooned to over 55,000 acres as of Monday morning.
+JACOB LAKE, AZ — More than one month since the blaze began, the Dragon Bravo Fire has ballooned to over 143,000 acres in size, making it one of the state's largest wildfires in history.

 The Dragon Bravo Fire, which started on July 4, is burning south of the White Sage Fire area.